keboola/connection-docs/overview/tutorial/load/googledrive.md

 load data from an external data sheet.

 Google Drive is a common method for sharing small reference tables between different organizations.
-Lets assume that someone shared a *usergoals* table with you through Google Drive.
-Well, because no one actually did you have to pretend it and create a Google spreadsheet from [usergoal.csv](/overview/tutorial/usergoal.csv) file.
+Lets assume that someone shared a *level* table with you through Google Drive.
+Well, because no one actually did you have to pretend it and create a Google spreadsheet from [level.csv](/overview/tutorial/level.csv) file.

 ## Prepare
 Go to [Google Spreadsheets](https://docs.google.com/spreadsheets) and *Start a new Blank Spreadsheet*.
-Then go to *File* - *Open* and Upload the [usergoal.csv](/overview/tutorial/usergoal.csv) file.
+Then go to *File* - *Open* and Upload the [level.csv](/overview/tutorial/level.csv) file.

 {: .image-popup}
 ![Google Spreadsheets Screenshot](/overview/tutorial/load/google-drive-spreadsheet.png)

-## Configure the KBC Extractor
+## Configure the GoogleDrive Extractor

 Go to *Extractors* in KBC and find *Google Drive* extractor.
 You can see that there are plenty of prepared extractors, so it's a good idea to use the search box.
 Also note that if your favorite app is not listed, it